Formula One drivers from Germany: Notable former drivers

 Stefan Bellof has been described as the "ultimate 'what-might-have-been' driver".
 He joined Formula One in 1984, the same year that saw Ayrton Senna join the sport.
 Senna's performance at the 1984 Monaco Grand Prix marked him out as an immensely talented driver, but Bellof's race had shown what potential the German had as well.
 Starting last on a very wet grid, Bellof quickly rose through the order, passing seven cars by the end of the first lap.
 He was in fourth place when the race was stopped due to safety concerns brought on by the weather.
 It would prove to be his best result in Formula One and, in 1985, Bellof died at the Circuit de Spa-Francorchamps while competing in the World Sportscar Championship.
 Former teammate Martin Brundle later said of Bellof "as it is with Ayrton, the good ones are taken from us far too young".

-Ralf Schumacher, younger brother of Michael, won six Grands Prix in a career that spanned eleven F1 seasons starting in 1997.
+Ralf Schumacher, younger brother of Michael, won six Grands Prix in a career that spanned eleven seasons starting in 1997.
 All six wins came in the middle of his F1 career as a driver for Williams.
-Heinz-Harald Frentzen won three Grands Prix over ten seasons, twice finishing in third place in the drivers' championship.
+Heinz-Harald Frentzen won three Grands Prix over ten seasons, once finishing in runner up in the drivers' championship thanks to the disqualification of Michael Schumacher in 1997 and 3rd in 1999.
 Nick Heidfeld holds the record for the most podium finishes without a win (13).

 Timo Glock was the third driver for Jordan in 2004 and was called up for racing duty when Giorgio Pantano was unable to drive due to a sponsorship dispute.
 Glock finished 7th, becoming one of only a handful of drivers who have scored championship points on their debut.
-It would prove to be Glock's only race in that season and he would not return to F1 until 2008.
+He again would take over from Pantano for the final three races of the season but would not return to F1 until 2008.